-The application views every activity in a business process as a service.
+Sterling B2B Integrator views every activity in a business process as a service.
 A service can initiate:

 - Legacy programs

 - ERP systems

-- Perl scripts
+- · Perl scripts

 - Java code

-- Decision engines
+- · Decision engines

 - Most computer programs

-The application supports reuse of business processes, which allows activities to be implemented as a service, a business process, or subprocess.
+Sterling B2B Integrator supports the reuse of business processes, which allows activities to be implemented as a service, a business process, or subprocess.

 Reuse also enables business processes to be written with multiple reusable components or as a single large service.
-For example, RosettaNetTM support can be implemented as multiple activities strung together to form a business process or as a single service.
+For example, RosettaNetT support can be implemented as multiple activities strung together to form a business process or as a single service.

-There are several basic types of services in your application, as described in the following table:
+There are several basic types of services, as described in the following table:

-Туре Description Internal Services that are completely inside the application.
-Although internal services accept parameters and produce results, they do not directly interact with external systems (systems outside the application).

-Туре Description Input Services that receive data from external systems.
+Type Description Internal Services that are completely inside Sterling B2B Integrator.
+Although internal services accept parameters and produce results, they do not directly interact with external systems (systems outside Sterling B2B Integrator).
+Input Services that receive data from external systems.
 Output Services that send data to external systems.
-Transport Adapter Services that use communications protocols like FTP and HTTP to move data into or out of the application.
+Transport Adapter Services that use communications protocols like FTP and HTTP to move data into or out of Sterling B2B Integrator.
 Application Adapter Services that interact with external application systems.